ProPay Overall Rating

 ProPay does not use any deceptive marketing or sales tactics that were apparent to this reviewer.
 The entire signup process is handled in-house and on the company’s website.
 Additionally, ProPay’s displayed pricing is transparent and does not hide fees.
 We are not seeing any merchant complaints at this time that accuse the company of deceptive advertising strategies.

 One standout benefit of ProPay is that the company has a month-to-month contract and no cancellation fee.
 ProPay also has no monthly minimum processing fees, and merchants can eliminate all other monthly fees by keeping their accounts active and opting for electronic statements.
-We have found some evidence that the company charges an annual fee of $49, although it is unclear whether this fee is charged to all merchants.
+We have found some evidence that the company charges a variable annual fee, although it is unclear whether this fee is charged to all merchants.

 Since this review’s initial publication, ProPay has made it difficult to locate the pricing of all of its services on its website; however, the company offers simple processing fees with a single rate that is set by how the card is transacted, either typed-in or swiped through a card reader.
 For instance, the company’s “Merchant Account” page currently lists a fixed swiped rate of 2.60% and a fixed keyed-in rate of 3.40%, and we have found no merchant complaints indicating that these fees are deceptively quoted.
 One exception to this rate structure is American Express Cards, in which the rate is the same under both transaction types.
 Fees and rates also vary based on the account type the merchant chooses with ProPay.
 Additionally, ProPay can customize rates for high-volume businesses.
 This page appears to be ProPay’s current pricing for its merchant account options.